 The trip planning begins innocently enough.
-The original impetus was to visit the retreat center in The Netherlands where I’ll be teaching a women’s retreat at in 2020 with Caroline Muir.
-My thought is that as long as we’re flying across the pond, let’s stay awhile.
-Glastonbury and The Chalice Well are already set as the first leg of this pilgrimage.
-However, the extra week in Europe after visiting the retreat center remains a mystery.
+The original impetus was to visit the retreat center in The Netherlands where I was planning to teach a retreat in 2020.
+My thought was that as long as we’re flying across the pond, let’s stay awhile.
+Glastonbury and The Chalice Well were set as the first leg of this pilgrimage.
+However, the extra week in Europe after visiting the retreat center remained a mystery.

 My Very Own Divine Masculine

-I invite my Beloved husband, traveling companion, and High Priest counterpart, Apollo, into my office to look at maps and train routes with me.
-And the trail of red rose petals slowly appears, one by one, as we talk it through.
-I know almost nothing about Mary’s sacred sites, such as where they are located, what they are called, or what they even are.
-I just know there are some, somewhere in France.
-We talk, I search online.
-Amazingly, my searches take me to all the right bits of information to guide us home to Mary.
-Even the online searches are part of the trail of red rose petals.
+I invited my Beloved husband, traveling companion, and High Priest counterpart, Apollo, into my office to look at maps and train routes with me.
+And the trail of red rose petals slowly appeared, one by one, as we talked it through.
+I knew almost nothing about Mary’s sacred sites, such as where they are located, what they are called, or what they even are.
+I just knew there are some, somewhere in France.
+We talked, I searched online.
+Amazingly, my searches took me to all the right bits of information to guide us home to Mary.
+Even the online searches were part of the trail of red rose petals.

 YOU are part of this!

-In conclusion, I invite you to take this trip with me.
+I invite you to take this trip with me.
 Not literally, of course, but in the next four blogs (and beyond!).
 Come with me on this journey.
 Delve into the depths of the mysteries of Mary.
 Follow the trail of red rose petals with me.
 Let’s bring Her Sacred Work to the planet, together!
+Join us in Glastonbury for The Sacred Feminine Rose Womb Mysteries of Avalon, June 28-July 5, 2024… the final retreat in Avalon.

 In love and devotion, Amrita